-- Keep it empty.
 Your inbox is just that – an inbox.
 It’s not a storage vault.
 Don’t keep 1,000 read emails in your inbox.
 You need to be able to see what’s important and tackle it.
-If you’re saving tons of emails with things like future flight info or an address you will need in the future, you need to move that information to another space to store.
+If you’re saving tons of emails with things like future flight info, you need to move that information to another space to store.
 Consider using the notepad on your computer or your Google Calendar to make the information pop up on the date you will need it.

-- Keep it simple.
 Tags and categories only make it complicated and harder to find the things you need to respond to.
-I really have only two categories of emails: things I can respond to right now and things I need to address later.
-Any information I need to save I move to another area of my computer, as mentioned above, like notepad or my calendar.
+I have only two categories of emails: things I can respond to right now and things I need to address later.
+Any information I need to save I move to another area of my computer like notepad or my calendar.